HTTP (httpbis) Internet Drafts

 Working Group: HTTP (httpbis)

-A proposed HTTP header field for changing how URL search parameters impact caching.
+This specification defines a proposed HTTP response header field for changing how URL search parameters impact caching.

 data-group-menu-data-url="/group/groupmenu.json">